A spacetime characterization of the Kerr-NUT-(A)de Sitter and related metrics: Introduction

 The Kerr-NUT-(A)de Sitter spacetimes is a class of solutions of the Einstein field equations with cosmological constant $\Lambda$ (of any value) which includes the class of Kerr and Kerr-NUT spacetimes.
 These spacetimes are widely believed to play an important role as stationary endpoints of self-gravitating collapsing systems.
 Although we are very far from any rigorous result in this direction, substantial work has been made on this problem at the linear level, specially in the case of vanishing cosmological constant where there is a large body of literature concerning boundedness and decay properties of linear waves propagating in a Kerr background (see \cite{LecturesDafermos} and references therein).
 For the case of positive cosmological constant, it has been shown that linear waves in the Kerr-de Sitter background decay exponentially in time outside and including the event horizon (see \cite{Dyatlov} and references therein).
 In the case of negative cosmological constant, Holzegel has proven boundedness \cite{Holzegel2010} of the Klein-Gordon equation in Kerr-Anti de Sitter backgrounds and Holzegel and Smulevici \cite{HolzegelSmulevici2011} have shown logarithmic decay of the solutions.
 This very slow decay suggests non-linear instability of these spacetimes, and this behaviour has been conjectured for all asymptotically Anti-de Sitter spacetimes in \cite{HolzegelSmulevici2011} (see, however, \cite{Dias} for heuristic arguments in favor of non-linear stability).
 All these considerations show the physical relevance of the class of Kerr-NUT-(A)de Sitter spacetimes, which makes it of interest to try and find a geometric characterization for them.

 In the case of the Kerr metric (and also Kerr-NUT metric), a spacetime characterization within the class of vacuum spacetimes admitting a Killing vector $\xi$ was found in \cite{Mars1} motivated by previous results \cite{Simon} in the quotient manifold of the Killing field in the region where the Killing is timelike.
 This characterization was local in nature (see \cite{Mars3} for a discussion of this point) and involved the proportionality of the self-dual Weyl tensor and a tensor with the same algebraic properties constructed out of the Killing vector $\xi$.
-This characterization of Kerr has played an interesting role in trying to extend the uniqueness of stationary black holes from the analytic setting to the general case \cite{Ionescu1}, \cite{Ionescu2}.
+The characterization assumed implicitly a property never spelled out, namely, that the Killing vector was nowhere orthogonal to the 2-plane spanned by the two principal directions of the Weyl tensor, see \cite{MSnull} where this omission was corrected and the accurate result explained in detail.
+Of course, the omitted assumption is automatically satisfied if the Killing vector is timelike somewhere.
+Nevertheless, the characterization of Kerr in \cite{Mars1,Mars2} has played an interesting role in trying to extend the uniqueness of stationary black holes from the analytic setting to the general case \cite{Ionescu1}, \cite{Ionescu2}.
 It has also been used to characterize initial data for the Kerr metric in \cite{ParradoJuan} and, more recently, to define a quality factor measuring the deviation of a given metric admitting a Killing vector with respect to the Kerr metric \cite{ParradoJose}.
 A characterization of the Kerr-Newman spacetime in the same spirit has been obtained by Wong \cite{Wong}.